EEGemen-98/A-Challenge-Solution/README.md

 _Runtime & Space Complexity_

 The practical runtime of my solution is O(n^2) due to the insertion sort algorithm.
 Insertion sort is not ideal for a large input.
-The space complexity is O(n).
+The space complexity is O(n) because of the vector that stores the given time slots.
+I made sure to pass by reference to other functions so that this vector (which may be very large) is not copied.

 ![image](https://user-images.githubusercontent.com/54004471/115653091-61fa4680-a2e3-11eb-84e7-9389abd30040.png)

+## Change Log:
+(4/26/21)
+- Implemented logic to sort function to sort by end time if and only if the start times are identical
+- Program can now properly sort and extract available times with an input containing duplicated start times

+TO DO:
+- The new sorting function is causing infinite loops, some tests are timing out for unknown reason
+- simplify code using operator overloading

 ## Problem Description:
 Given M busy-time slots of N people, You need to print all the available time slots when all the N people can schedule a meeting for a duration of K minutes.